Are you worried about a child with emotional problems?

 "Emotional control, particularly controlling anger and aggressiveness, are the most common emotional problems faced by today’s children."(Shapiro, 1997).

-The child with emotional problems may experience difficulty regulating his emotions.
-Unless this concern is addressed the risk increases that the child will develop child behavior problems or child disorders.
+Children who exhibit emotional problems may experience difficulty regulating their emotions.
+Unless this concern is addressed the risk increases that the child will develop child behavior problems.